One in five people waste 1/3rd of their work day; improve staff productivity with simple timesheet analysis.by David Walton (No Comments )

 Having done this analysis it is always surprising to senior management how much time their staff spend on unproductive work.

 This type of analysis is not a one-off exercise but should be an on-going one.
-However, to do this exercise effectively you need to have a time-sheet system that has the ability to distinguish between productive time and non-productive time.
+However, to perform timesheet analysis effectively you need to have a time-sheet system that has the ability to distinguish between productive time and non-productive time.
 This will enable you to simply run a report on a weekly or a monthly basis to do the analysis.

 The goal, of course, is to reduce the level of non-productive time and increase the productive time.
-A good time-sheet system will allow you to run trend reports over time to see how your staff are becoming more productive.
+A good time-sheet system will allow you to run trend & timesheet analysis reports over time to see how your staff are becoming more productive.

 Change Management – Making the case for time-sheet software